Meteorite Hassi Khebi 001 – Algeria

 Packaging: | In box |

-The Hassi Khebi 001 meteorite was discovered in 2022 in the Tindouf area of Algeria.
-It is a carbonaceous chondrite (C3-ung), indicating that it is an unclassified type of carbonaceous chondrite.
-The number 3 in the designation indicates that the meteorite is less metamorphosed than those with a designation of 4 or 5, which means that the chondrules in it are very well preserved.
-The weight of the meteorite is approximately 500 grams.
+The Hassi Khebi 001 meteorite was discovered in 2022 in the Tindouf region of Algeria.
+It is a carbonaceous chondrite (C3-ung), indicating an unclassified type of carbonaceous chondrite.
+The number 3 signifies that the meteorite is less metamorphosed than types 4 or 5, meaning that its chondrules are very well preserved.
+The meteorite weighs approximately 500 grams.

-This meteorite has a dark grey to black surface crust with a melt layer.
-When cut, a scattering of well-developed chondrules can be seen in the black matrix, which makes up more than 50% of the meteorite's volume.
-Some of the chondrules show orange iron staining.
-The meteorite also contains rare CAI inclusions, which are minerals that formed as the first solids in the solar system.
+This meteorite has a dark gray to black fusion crust.
+When cut, it reveals a dispersed number of well-developed chondrules in a black matrix, which accounts for more than 50% of its volume.
+Some chondrules exhibit orange iron staining.
+It also contains rare CAI inclusions – minerals that are considered to be the first solid materials formed in the early solar system.